 TREATMENT AND HOSPITAL MOBILIZATION COSTS AT PUBLIC AND PRIVATE HEALTH CARE FACILITIES

-COVID 19 case management in Georgia is predominantly hospital based.
+COVID-19 case management in Georgia is predominantly hospital based.
 During the first stage early in 2020, infectious disease clinics were selected, including in the cities of Tbilisi, Kutaisi and Batumi.
 Additionally, to become more prepared for the increased numbers of cases, extra beds were mobilized in two cities, Tbilisi and Batumi.
 In total, across the country, 3 279 beds have been mobilized for COVID - 19 and 1 050 beds (distributed in 16 fever clinics) for fever management.
 Additionally, in accordance with the basic needs, new clinics in Rukhi and Batumi were equipped, which began functioning in the beginning of May.

-The mobilization of „COVID clinics“ and so called “Fever Clinics” were implemented gradually, depending on the needs; From the first day of the epidemic, in the first mobilization phase, 9 clinics with 826 beds were prepared.
+The mobilization of “COVID clinics” and so called “Fever Clinics” were implemented gradually, depending on the needs.
+From the first day of the epidemic, in the first mobilization phase, 9 clinics with 826 beds were prepared.
 Taking into account the increased number of patients, in the second phase of mobilization, 12 clinics, (1247 beds) were emptied gradually.
-In May of this year, due to the low rate of hospital loads, the inclusion threshold in the program of new clinics increased up to 1600 active cases.
+In May of 2020, due to the low rate of hospital loads, the inclusion threshold in the program of new clinics increased up to 1600 active cases.
 Moreover, clinics are given the possibility to safely continue providing other services, by determining “fever zones”.

 Being implementing agency of the New Coronavirus (SARS-CoV-2) infection (COVID-19) treatment, the Social Service Agency (Currently the National Health Agency) manages implementation and procures the following services:

-Initial diagnostic assessment of COVID 19 suspected cases (excluding PCR testing of Covid -19, this is implemented by the National Center for Disease Control and Public Health);
+Initial diagnostic assessment of COVID-19 suspected cases (excluding PCR testing of COVID-19, this is implemented by the National Center for Disease Control and Public Health);

 In - patient treatment of confirmed COVID 19 cases;